salespaulo/node-nasa-rover-monitor/README.md

 ### Example

-1. Input the upper-right coordinates x and y.
+1. Input the upper-right plateau coordinates, x and y.
 2. Input first rover coordinates and orientation.
 3. Input commands to the first rover.
 4. Input second rover coordinates and orientation.